petsonjohn/cybersecurity-journey/FortiGate-FCA-Independent-Labs/Lab 05 — SSL Inspection Certificate vs Deep Inspection/README.md

 **Finding 5: The certificate chain is the clearest proof that deep inspection is working, when it completes**

 Comparing State A (real certificate authority) against a hypothetical State C (Fortinet_CA_SSL as the issuer) would be the clearest visual proof of inspection happening in the middle of the connection.
-This lab successfully captured State A and confirmed how the mechanism is supposed to work through the setup in Phase 5, but State C was not captured because of the unresolved timeout.
-This is the single most valuable screenshot to get in a follow up session.
+This lab successfully captured State A and confirmed how the mechanism is supposed to work through the setup in Phase 5, but State C was not captured because the license limit in Limitation 3 stopped the handshake before it could finish.
+On a fully licensed FortiGate, this screenshot would be simple to get.

+**Finding 6: Telling apart a license limit from a setup mistake is its own analyst skill**

+The biggest takeaway from this lab was not the technical configuration itself, it was the process of figuring out whether something is broken because of a setup error or because of a platform restriction that has nothing to do with the configuration.
+Ruling out routing, DNS, ECH, and basic connectivity before looking at licensing avoided two wrong conclusions: assuming a config mistake, or assuming a vague hardware problem.
+In a real SOC or engineering role, correctly identifying that a security control is blocked by a license rather than misconfigured changes what happens next.
+One path means fixing a policy.
+The other means a licensing or procurement conversation.

 ---